gmanley/sinatra_template/README.md

 Sinatra Template
 ================

-My base Sinatra template.
+My base Sinatra template, with support for Mongoid.
+For ActiveRecord support checkout the master branch.

-* Clone it
+* Clone the repository
-* Rename 'config/config.yml.example'
+* Rename 'config/config.yml.example' & edit config as needed.
-* `bundle install`
+* `bundle`
 * `script/server` to start the development server.
 * `script/console` to start console
 * `rake spec` to run tests